dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 - As an application developer, you work only with virtual address space and never manipulate physical memory directly.
 The garbage collector allocates and frees virtual memory for you on the managed heap.

-  If you are writing native code, you use Win32 functions to work with the virtual address space.
+  If you are writing native code, you use Windows functions to work with the virtual address space.
 These functions allocate and free virtual memory for you on native heaps.

 - Virtual memory can be in three states: